ingrammicro/gcpmetrics/README.md

 ### b.
 Service acount

-If you’re running your application elsewhere, you should download a service account JSON keyfile and point to it using --keyfile parameter.
+If you're running your application elsewhere, you should download a service account JSON keyfile and point to it using --keyfile parameter.

 ```